CatScanners/find-my-kitten/docs/Start here/Overview.md

 # Technical Overview

 This subpage is divided into several pieces: Jetson, Drone and Miscellaneous.
 These pieces describe their own technical architectures separately, though always informing the reader about their connections.
-If interested, please take a lookt at the technical overview report [here](../assets/Technical%20Overview.pdf).
+If interested, please take a look at the technical overview report [here](../assets/Technical%20Overview.pdf).

 ## Jetson